-“They fight against feminism and they fight against equality and they fight against worker’s rights and they fight against LGBTQ rights and they fight against the two state solution,” Gera Margaliot says of the shared struggle of Israel’s progressive groups.
-“It’s the same exact forces that fight all of the spectrum of these subjects.”
+“They fight against feminism and they fight against equality and they fight against worker’s rights and they fight against LGBTQ rights and they fight against the two-state solution,” Gera Margaliot says of the shared struggle of Israel’s progressive groups.
+“It’s the same exact forces that fight all of the spectra of these subjects.”

 It’s a vision of solidarity that aims to include groups across society — from Haredi women to Arab women to men themselves.
 “This is something that we all need to fight, men and women,” Gera Margaliot says.
 “Feminism is not a movement of women against men.
 It’s a movement to make the world a better place.”

 “What I believe is that a feminist attitude and feminist policies will better the life of everybody, because woman’s rights are human rights,” Gera Margaliot says.
 “Feminism is all about equality and dignity and welfare.
 So in my opinion, of course, this changes the lives of all people and groups for the better.”